petermwash/Book-A-Meal-V2/README.md

     ```
     (venv)$ flask run
     ```
-    You can now access the app on your browser or test the various endpoints using Postman by using the URL
+    You can now access the app on your browser or test the various endpoints using Postman or curl by using the URL bellow.
     ```
     http://localhost:5000/
     ```